 NY charter schools

-Nina Rees at Today writes:
+Nina Rees at USA Today writes:

-New York¹s public charter are upending old assumptions about urban education.
+New York¹s public charter schools are upending old assumptions about urban education.
 And they can help even more students if New York¹s incoming mayor lets them.

 Earlier this year, Stanford¹s Center for Research on Educational Outcomes (CREDO) revealed that in just one school year, the typical New York City charter school student gained about five additional months of learning in math and one additional month of learning in reading compared with students in traditional public schools.

 These gains, repeated year after year, are helping to erase achievement gaps between urban and suburban students.
-A rigorous 2009 study from Stanford professor Caroline Hoxby found that students attend New York City¹s charter schools from Kindergarten through 8th grade will make up 86% of the suburban-urban achievement gap in math and 66% of the gap in English.
+A rigorous 2009 study from Stanford professor Caroline Hoxby found that students who attend New York City¹s charter schools from Kindergarten through 8th grade will make up 86% of the suburban-urban achievement gap in math and 66% of the gap in English.

 Closing the gap in educational achievement.
 We can’t have that.
 This is so evil, that we must boycott anyone involved in such a school.